Don't Forget: Tuesday Is The Deadline To Request A Mail-In Ballot In Maryland

-ANNAPOLIS (WJZ) — If you’re planning to vote by mail in Maryland this election, the deadline is fast approaching.
+ANNAPOLIS, Md.
+(WJZ) — If you’re planning to vote by mail in Maryland this election, the deadline is today.

 Marylanders have until Tuesday to request a mail-in ballot for the 2020 general election.